gregorianrants/buildhat_node_bot/README.md

 ### Desktop library

-Runs on remote machine, used for controlling the robot, viewing video from camera, running nodes that require intensive processing to free up the processor on the raspberry pi
+<a href='https://github.com/gregorianrants/buildhat-node-bot-desktop' target='_blank'>Desktop Library</a> runs on remote machine, used for controlling the robot, viewing video from camera, running nodes that require intensive processing to free up the processor on the raspberry pi

 ### Shared library

-For code that is required on both the pi and the desktop
+<a href='https://github.com/gregorianrants/build_hat_node_bot_shared' target='_blank'>Shared Library</a> is for code that is required on both the pi and the desktop

 ### Web client

-For controlling over the internet, viewing video captured by camera also used for object recognition using tensorflow.js
+<a href='https://github.com/gregorianrants/mission-control' target='_blank'>Web Client</a>  is for controlling over the internet, viewing video captured by camera also used for object recognition using tensorflow.js

 The current implementation of the web client was for a previous implementation of the on robot software and it currently needs reintegrated.
 This is a small job though.